List of Still Game characters: Stevie Reid

-Stevie Reid (better known as "Stevie the Bookie") is another of Winston's nemeses; he often taunts Winston about his betting.
-He is arrogant and is disliked by many people in Craiglang and is considered by Winston to be the worst bookie in Britain.
+Stevie Reid (better known as "Stevie the Bookie") is Craiglang's local bookmaker.
+He is arrogant, disliked by many people in Craiglang, and is considered by Winston to be "the worst bookie in Britain".
+He is a nemesis of Winston, Stevie often taunting the former over his betting choices.
 In "Cairds" he is bankrupted by Winston winning a £32,500 accumulator.
 After stealing Winston's winnings and fleeing, he returns in "Drama" posing as his fictional older brother "Frankie".
-While everyone else in Craiglang falls for this act, Winston immediately sees through it and confronts him, ultimately forcing Stevie to give him his earnings - although Winston ends up gambling it all away again in Stevie's shop.
-In "Seconds Out," Stevie and Bobby fight each other for a woman named Stacey who works in the Pizza shop.
-Neither of them are successful, as Stacey's father is the boxer Jim Watt, who knocks both men out.
+While everyone else in Craiglang falls for this act, Winston immediately sees through it and confronts him, ultimately forcing Stevie to give him his earnings - although Winston ends up gambling it all away again in Stevie's shop; before winning back even more and then losing it in a comical manner.
+In "Seconds Out", Stevie and Boabby fight each other for a woman named Stacey who works in the new pizza restaurant.
+Neither is successful, as Stacey's father is the boxer Jim Watt, who knocks both men out.
 In early episodes, his name was listed on his shop as Stevie Barret.